rickmcgeer/geni-expt-engine/ansible/templates/README.txt

 Some sample Ansible commands that you can use with your GEE slice:

 # To make sure all the slivers are up and you can login:
-$ ansible nodes -i ansible-hosts --private-key id_rsa -u root -m ping
+$ ansible nodes -i ansible-hosts -m ping

 # To run the 'uptime' command in parallel on all slivers:
-$ ansible nodes -i ansible-hosts --private-key id_rsa -u root -m shell -a "uptime"
+$ ansible nodes -i ansible-hosts -m shell -a "uptime"

 # To install the 'iperf' package in all the slivers
-$ ansible nodes -i ansible-hosts --private-key id_rsa -u root -m apt -a "name=iperf state=present"
+$ ansible nodes -i ansible-hosts -m apt -a "name=iperf state=present"

 fabfile.py